tomacheese/lock-move-channel/README.md

 ## Configuration

 The configuration file `data/config.json` is used by default.
-If the environment variable `CONFIG_FILE` is set, the specified value is taken as the path to the configuration file.
+If the environment variable `CONFIG_FILE` or `CONFIG_PATH` is set, the specified value is taken as the path to the configuration file.

 See here for the JSON Schema of the configuration file: [schema/Configuration.json](schema/Configuration.json)